-Please join us for our Vespers series on Wednesday evening, December 6, from 6:30-7:00 p.m. in the church sanctuary.
+Please join us for our Vespers series on Wednesday evening, January 3, from 6:30-7:00 p.m. in the church sanctuary.
 (Childcare will be available from 6:00-7:15 p.m.)
 The services will be based on the Taizé style of worship, featuring candlelight, inspirational music, readings and meditation.
 Come to find peace, silence and fellowship.
 We will join together […]

 Last summer Rev. Roberta started a very irregular sermon series based on the work of UU theologian James Luther Adams.
 Adams named five characteristics that define the core strengths of Unitarian Universalism.
 The first three sermons, delivered last spring and summer, covered the first three: affirming that revelation is continuous, that all relations need to […]

 Rev. Roberta reflects on our monthly theme.
 As Rev. Scott Tayler writes, “As a people of perseverance, we are being called not just to grit and strong wills, but to gentleness and self-care.”